cfh294/RandomTools/README.md

 are using two different versions of grails.

 ### Pre-use
-Assuming your GRAILS_HOME environment variable is set to /usr/local/grails, you need to have a symbolic link also set up for this tool to work.
+Assuming your GRAILS_HOME environment variable is set to /usr/local/grails (or /usr/share/grails if that's where you have grails installed), you need to have a symbolic link also set up for this tool to work.
 Example of how to do this:
 ```shell
 # cd into wherever grails is installed, likely /usr/local or /usr/share